ZoogieZork/Adventures-in-SDL2/README.md

 **SDL 2**

-SDL 2.0.0 or later is required, along with the standard extension libraries: SDL_image, SDL_ttf, SDL_mixer, and SDL_net.
+SDL 2.0.0 or later is required, along with the standard extension libraries: SDL_image, SDL_ttf, and SDL_mixer.

 *Ubuntu 13.05 "Raring" and Linux Mint 15 and earlier:* Snapshot PPA: https://launchpad.net/~zoogie/+archive/sdl2-snapshots